 The good news is that you can’t go wrong with either.
 What are you looking for when it comes to your wellness journey?

 Depending on your personal preference, you may support one over the other.
-Both Spirulina and chlorella are highly nutritious and safe to eat for most people.
+Both Spirulina and chlorella are highly nutritious and safe to eat for most people with little to no side effects.

 Does the Color of Algae Matter?